The diary I kept whilst filming ‘Swallows and Amazons’ on the 3rd June 1973, when I spent a day off exploring Cumbria with my family

 The film crew ~

-Apart from Sue Merry the ‘Continuity Girl’ the film crew consisted entirely of men, forty-five of them.
-I include the Hair and Make-up Designers, the Wardrobe Master, the Art Director, Set Dresser, Prop men and Carpenters, Sound Recordist and Boom Operator, the Director of Photography, Camera Operator, Focus Puller and Grips with the Electricians from Lee Electric who looked after the lights and generators, Lorry Drivers and Sailing Director, the Director, three Assistant Directors and the Production Associate and Producer.
+Apart from Sue Merry, the ‘Continuity Girl’, the film crew consisted entirely of men, forty-five of them.
+I include the Hair and Make-up Designers, the Wardrobe Master, the Art Director, Set Dresser, Prop Master and Carpenter, Sound Recordist and Boom Operator, the Director of Photography, Camera Operator, Focus Puller and Grips with the Electricians from Lee Electric who looked after the lights and generators, Lorry Drivers and Sailing Director, the Director, three Assistant Directors and the Production Associate and Producer.
 I think there might have been a Film Accountant and Location Manager.
-Being a feature film we had a permanent Stills Photographer and a Publicity Manager.
+Being a feature film financed by EMI Films we had a permanent Stills Photographer and a Publicity Manager.
 And this was a small crew as Terry seemed to cope without Wardrobe Assistants or Dressers.
 They all knew each other pretty well from being on previous movies.
 I have a list of where they had digs in Ambleside.
 It’s quite interesting to see who shared with who.
-Whenever we needed boats up to six local boatmen could also join the queue for the chuck wagon – and the mobile loos.
-Mum wouldn’t let me use them.
-They were looked after by a ratty looking chap who later managed to persuade one of the Ambleside girls that he was the film’s Producer.

 Jean McGill, our driver and location nurse, operating the radio with Sophie Neville ~ photo:Martin Neville

 So in all, with our chaperones there were usually about six women around as well as journalists, friends and relatives who came to watch.
 It was a huge circus with often eighty people milling about.
-Certianly the Call Sheet asks the caterers to provide lunch for seventy on normal days.
+Certainly the Call Sheet asks the caterers to provide lunch for seventy on normal days.
 It would be much more when we had crowd scenes such as when we explored Rio.